Experiential dining: BLACKOUT Dining in the Dark

 Blackout Dining in the Dark is a pitch black dining experience in Las Vegas, NV where customers use heightened senses to experience a pre-fixed, seven course meal.
 Customers are required to leave all light emitting devices in a locker prior to entering the dining area.
 The staff wear night vision goggles and guide guests to their table where they ask them if they have any allergies.
 Each course has been carefully crafted to entice the taste buds offering customers a unique sensation.
 Upon completion of the meal the staff shares details of each course with the guests.

 Dick's Last Resort

-Dick's Las Resort is a bar and restaurant chain where restaurant staff intentionally are obnoxious and rude to customers.
+Dick's Last Resort is a bar and restaurant chain where restaurant staff intentionally are obnoxious and rude to customers.
 Patrons of Dick's are expected to be insulted, or placed in uncomfortable situations.
 Adult bibs and large, hand-made, paper hats are given to diners to wear during their stay.
 There are no napkins on the tables; they are generally thrown at the customers by the serving staff.